 Admissions are based on the completion of topic-based exercises in each of the candidate’s working languages.
 Exercises will contain different types of support documents (texts, photos, images, drawings, figures, graphs etc) as well as the viewing of a short video in English (or French if the candidate’s mother tongue is English):

-- Exercise 1 – 2 hours: Summary writing in English based on a given topic and support documents (or in French if the candidate’s mother tongue is English) + 3 questions to respond to in the candidate’s other working language.
+- Exercise 1 – 2 hours: Summary writing in English based on a given topic and support documents (or in French if the candidate’s mother tongue is English) + 3 questions to to be answered in the candidate’s other working language.

 - Exercise 2 – 2 hours: Translation from the candidate’s two working languages into their mother tongue.

-- Lunch break – 2 hours: Activities proposed by the student associations of ISIT.
+- Lunch break – 2 hours: Activities proposed by ISIT’s student associations.

 - Exercise 3 – 2 hours: Writing exercise in the candidate’s mother tongue in which the candidate expresses a personal opinion, based on one of the topics previously covered.

-The first exercise will involve analysing support documents in French and Spanish based on specific topics.
-Then, respectively, I will be required to write a summary in French and respond to three questions in Spanish.
+The first exercise will involve analyzing support documents in French and Spanish based on specific topics.
+Then, respectively, I will be required to write a summary in French and answer three questions in Spanish.
 Exercise 2 will then involve translating texts from French and Spanish into my mother tongue, English.

-Finally, after the lunch break, I will be required to write a text in my mother tongue (English) expressing a personal view and based on one of the topics presented in the previous exercises.
+Finally, after the lunch break, I will be required to write a text in my mother tongue (English) expressing a personal viewpoint based on one of the topics presented in the previous exercises.

 - Writing exercise: Translations from the candidate’s two working languages into their mother tongue on an legal intercultural topic.